egonos/Data-Science-Projects/Using ML for Commercial Purposes/Automatic Title Generation Using GenAI/README.md

 # Results

 Fine tuned Gemini produced more similar titles to the Microsoft Phi compared to the untrained Gemini model (0.76 vs 0.88).
-It used more emojis and columns (:) and created longer titles.
+It used more emojis as well as columns (:) and created longer titles.